claudioametrano/UnFATE/README.md

 A possible usage of `barcode_wrap.py` is to find a closely related group to one of your samples, then run `main_wrap.py` with all of your samples and all members of that group using the `-n <taxon>` argument.
 `barcode_wrap.py` does not allow running multiple samples in one run.
 If you have multiple samples, consider running `main_wrap.py -n AUTO`.

 The output directories of `barcode_wrap.py` generally mirror the output directories of `main_wrap.py`.
-The "reads" directory contains the raw and trimmed reads supplied, as well as the HybPiper output.
+The "input" directory contains the raw and trimmed reads supplied, as well as the HybPiper or spades and exonerate output if fastqs are supplied.
+If an fna is supplied, the contents will be the exonerate results split into multiple parts.
 The "fastas" directory contains various forms of the genes extracted from the input added to the pre-mined data.
-The "final_fastas" directory contains the genes extracted from the input aligned to the genes from the database, ran through Gblocks with relaxed parameters.
+The "final_fastas" directory contains the genes extracted from the input aligned to the genes from the samples selected from the database, ran through Gblocks with relaxed parameters.
-The "trees" directory contains the iqtree2 output from running on the "final_fastas" directory, in addition to a treefile where the accession numbers from NCBI have been replaced with binomials.
+The "trees" directory contains the iqtree2 output from running on the "final_fastas" directory, in addition to a treefile where the accession numbers from NCBI have been replaced with binomials (final_fastas_named.treefile).

 ## Please cite:
 The wrapper script relies on many great software developed by other people.
 If you use this wrapper and bait set please cite: